Peter Hitchens: War and terrorism

 He was opposed to the NATO intervention in Kosovo and 2003 US-led invasion of Iraq, arguing that neither was in the interests of either Britain or the United States, and opposed the war in Afghanistan.

 Hitchens has argued that Britain should never have participated in the First World War, and is very critical of the view that the Second World War was "The Good War".
 His view on the latter war is laid out in his book The Phoney Victory, in which he argues that Britain entered too early, and that Britain overly glorifies its role within the war.
 He argues that while the Allies were fighting a radical evil, they sometimes used immoral methods, such as the carpet bombing of German civilians.
 He believes that Britain's entry into the Second World War led to the country’s subsequent rapid decline.
 This was because, among other matters, it could not finance the war and was not prepared for it.
 As a result, it had to surrender much of its wealth and power to avoid bankruptcy.
-Hitchens' views on the UK in World War II have been criticised by historians; Richard J. Evans described Hitchens’ book The Phoney Victory as 'riddled with errors'.
+British historian Richard J. Evans criticised Hitchens’ book, claiming that The Phoney Victory was 'riddled with errors'.
 Hitchens responded to Evans' review on Hitchens’ blog.

-Hitchens is not anti-war, since he believes that this position often leaves countries defenceless in times of war.
+Hitchens is not anti-war or a pacifist, since he believes that this position often leaves countries defenceless in times of war.
 Instead, he argues that military power and the threat of war can be deterrents against war.
 Hitchens wrote about his concern of the use of security (anti-terrorism) legislation and increased police powers under New Labour, and how it has been used to suppress civil liberties.
 In Channel 4's Dispatches, Hitchens said the result of this legislation was that Britain ended up "sleepwalking into a Big Brother state".

 European Union

 Hitchens is critical of the European Union (EU) and argued for many years, before Brexit, that Britain would be better off outside it.
 In 2017 he endorsed the Flexcit model proposed by Richard North and Christopher Booker as the most sensible and moderate way to leave the EU while remaining in the European Economic Area to preserve the economic benefits of EU membership.
-However, he did not vote in the 2016 EU membership referendum because he is critical of referendums.
+However, he did not vote in the 2016 EU membership referendum because he is critical of referendums on principle.
 Instead of a referendum, he argued that a leave decision would be best done by voting into power a political party whose manifesto committed the country to withdrawal by an act of Parliament.